petermichaux/maria/README.md

 Build
 -----

-To build the production ready files, just type "make" at the command line and look in the build directory for the results.
-The first time you run make, it will download some libraries used during the build process: [Google's Closure Compiler](https://developers.google.com/closure/compiler/) and [JSDoc3](https://github.com/jsdoc3/jsdoc).
+To build the production ready files, just type `make` at the command line and look in the `build` directory for the results.
+The first time you run `make`, it will download some libraries used during the build process and install them in the `lib` directory: [Google's Closure Compiler](https://developers.google.com/closure/compiler/) and [JSDoc3](https://github.com/jsdoc3/jsdoc).

 Tests
 -----

-To run the automated tests, open tst/runner.html in a web browser.
+To run the automated tests, open `tst/runner.html` in a web browser.

 Acknowledgements